-Every time I meet a new client, one of the first things they want to know is if the offer made for their property is fair.
-95% of the time my answer is a resounding “NO!”
-There are very few people (including attorneys) who have the skill and experience to properly evaluate your eminent domain case.
-That’s where the experienced attorneys at Sever Storey can help.
+Every time we meet a new client, one of the first things they want to know is if the offer made for their property is fair.
+95% of the time our answer is a resounding “NO.” There are very few people (including attorneys) who have the skill and experience to properly evaluate your eminent domain case.
+That’s where the experienced attorneys at Sever Storey Walker can help.

 Without proper evaluation you can’t make an informed decision on the appropriate just compensation you are entitled to as part of an eminent domain case.
 Knowing all of the elements that add value to your land is one of the most important parts of any condemnation matter.

 In properly evaluating your property, there are certain basic questions that we ask at in every case.
 These include:

 1) What is the value of the property before the taking and what is the value after the taking?
 In other words, how does the acquisition change the overall value of the property.
 For instance, does the taking bisect a productive farm, splitting it into two smaller pieces?
 Or does the taking eliminate access or affect zoning.
 Significant changes to the property can lead to substantial residue damages.